 People were safeguarded from harm as the provider had systems in place to prevent, recognise and report concerns to the relevant authorities.
-Senior staff and nurses knew their responsibilities as defined by the Mental Capacity Act 2005 (MCA 2005) and Deprivation of Liberty Safeguards (DoLS) and had applied that knowledge appropriately.
+All staff knew their responsibilities as defined by the Mental Capacity Act 2005 (MCA 2005) and Deprivation of Liberty Safeguards (DoLS) and had applied that knowledge appropriately.

 There were sufficient numbers of experienced staff that were supported to carry out their roles to meet the assessed needs of people living at the home.
 Staff received training in areas that enabled them to understand and meet the care needs of each person.
-Recruitment procedures protected people from receiving unsafe care from care staff unsuited to the role.
+Recruitment procedures protected people from receiving unsafe care from staff unsuited to the role.

 People's care and support needs were continually monitored and reviewed to ensure that care was provided in the way that they needed.
-People had been involved in planning and reviewing their care when they wanted to.
+People had been involved in planning and reviewing their care.

-People were supported to have sufficient to eat and drink to maintain a balanced diet.
+People were supported to have sufficient amounts to eat and drink to maintain a balanced diet.
 Staff monitored people's health and well-being and ensured people had access to healthcare professionals when required.